kejzlarv/kejzlar.github.io/content/posts/vi-tutorial.md

 dtm <- removeSparseTerms(AssociatedPress, 0.95)
 {{< /highlight >}}

-You are now ready to fit the LDA model using variational inference capabilities of the `cmdstanr`.
+You are now ready to fit the LDA model using VI capabilities of the `CmdStanR`.
 The following code achieves the goal:

 {{< highlight html >}}
 LDA_model_cmd <- cmdstan_model(stan_file = "LDA.stan")